 In 2018, the U.S. federal government mandated that all agencies must implement DMARC policies by October 2018.
 However, only more than half of the agencies enforced DMARC policies.
-So why does the government stress on implementing DMARC policies?
+So why does the government stress implementing DMARC policies?

 A DMARC Policy informs email receivers and other Internet Service Providers who adopt DMARC for understanding the procedure that is to be followed in case an email fails the DMARC check.
 These policies help in preventing your email domain against email spoofing.

 The mailbox provider does not act on emails that fail DMARC in your email domain.
 The email simply goes into the inbox of the receiver.
 The domain owner can use the data of the DMARC reports to know about those who are sending emails on the behalf of their domain.

 With QUARANTINE, email receivers are instructed to scrutinize emails that have failed the DMARC check.
-It depends on the individual receiver to set quarantine policy accordingly.
+It depends on the individual receiver to set a quarantine policy accordingly.
 This may include:

-Email is sent to the spam-folder: In case the email receiver hosts the recipient’s mailbox, the receiver can deliver non-compliant emails into the recipient’s spam folder.
+Email is sent to the spam folder: In case the email receiver hosts the recipient’s mailbox, the receiver can deliver non-compliant emails into the recipient’s spam folder.

 Quarantining the email: An email receiver can quarantine emails that have failed DMARC for performing a detailed analysis of the email.
-Once the email has been analyzed, email can be removed from quarantine.
+Once the email has been analyzed, the email can be removed from quarantine.